Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 `version`, while related to the app’s own versioning, doesn’t have to follow it exactly.
 It is common to change it slightly so it can be [interpolated](https://en.wikipedia.org/wiki/String_interpolation#Ruby_/_Crystal) in other stanzas, usually in `url` to create a cask that only needs `version` and `sha256` changes when updated.
 This can be taken further, when needed, with [Ruby String methods](https://ruby-doc.org/core/String.html).

-For example, instead of
+For example, instead of:

 ```ruby
 version "1.2.3"
 url "https://example.com/file-version-123.dmg"
 ```

-we can use
+we can use:

 ```ruby
 version "1.2.3"
 url "https://example.com/file-version-#{version.delete('.')}.dmg"
 ```

 We can also leverage the power of regular expressions.
-So instead of
+So instead of:

 ```ruby
 version "1.2.3build4"
 url "https://example.com/1.2.3/file-version-1.2.3build4.dmg"
 ```

-we can use
+we can use:

 ```ruby
 version "1.2.3build4"